Kinovarobotics/kinova-movo/movo_common/movo_ros/src/movo/README.md

 You should plug a wireless controller receiver in Movo or your computer.

-If you want to control the Movo with a logitech controller or with an Xbox controller, you should overwrite these two files by the ones in the appropriate commit:
+If you want to control the Movo with a logitech controller or with an Xbox controller, you should go in movo_common/movo_config/movo_config.bash and change
-			movo_teleop_full_system.py
-			movo_teleop.py
+MOVO_IS_JOY_XBOX or MOVO_IS_JOY_LOGITECH.
+Put the joystick you want to true and the other to false.
+Do a `sync_robot -nc` and reboot Movo for the change to be applied.

 The mapping for the Xbox controller can be found in any of these last two files: